-To apply for sanctioning a trial, the director must be contacted.
-The Trial Director will contact the Points Person for approval.
-A standard SSDA trial will then be sent out to the committee asking for sanctioning.
-This will be done by the Points Person.
-This must be done before the trial.
+To apply for sanctioning for a trial, the Trial Director must be contacted.
+This must be done at least 21 days before the trial.
 No advertising restrictions or fees apply.

 Requirements For Sanctioning a Trial